 When it comes to noise, you might not hear much from these quiet cats.
 Ragdolls don't tend to make a ton of noise unless something is bothering them.
-When they do speak up, they typically make small, sweet noises to let you know they're hungry or need some love.
+When they do speak up, they typically make small, sweet meows and meeps to let you know they're hungry or need some love.

-Unlike most cats, the ragdoll doesn’t get a kick out of conquering the highest points in the household.
-These kitties prefer to stay low to the ground—the CFA calls them "floor cats"—but are more than happy to jump up on a sofa or bed to lounge in your lap.
+Unlike most cats, your ragdoll might not get a kick out of conquering the highest points in the household.
+These kitties prefer to stay low to the ground—the CFA calls them "floor cats"—but are more than happy to jump up on a sofa or bed to lounge next to you.

-Ragdolls are generally easy to care for and a good fit for most families, kids, adults, and seniors, the Ragdoll Fanciers Club says.
-This breed gets along well with other pets.
-If you have the space to accommodate these large cats, as well as tons of love to give them, they'll make a wonderful addition to your household.
+Ragdolls are generally easy to care for and a good fit for most families, kids, adults, and seniors, according to the Ragdoll Fanciers Club.
+This breed also gets along well with other pets.
+If you have the space to accommodate these big kitties, as well as tons of love to give them, they'll make a wonderful addition to your household.

-Your ragdoll can be left alone for short periods of time—say a workday—but they'll definitely miss you.
-These cats crave human attention and do best in households where one or more family member is usually present during the day.
-A ragdoll frequently left at home without his humans will surely get lonely.
+Your ragdoll can be left alone for short periods of time—say, a workday—but they'll definitely miss you.
+These cats crave human attention and do best in households where one family member (or more!) is usually present during the day.
+A ragdoll frequently left at home without her humans will surely get lonely.
 And when you do leave for just a few short hours, don't be surprised to come back and find your ragdoll patiently waiting at the door for you!

 Keep a watchful eye on your super-social ragdoll.
 These cats have been bred to have trusting, friendly personalities and will approach anyone without much caution.
-If you take them outside, which experts will advise against, be sure to leash them and keep them close.
-Ragdolls typically will not defend themselves, and this leaves them open to attacks from more aggressive animals.
+If you take them outside, keep them close and on a harness.

-Though they’re docile, that doesn't mean low activity.
-These cats love to play and be part of family activities.
+Though ragdolls are docile, Kranz says, that doesn't mean they're lazy.
+These cats love to play and be part of family activities, so make sure to stock up on cat toys, scratching posts, and extra cardboard boxes.
 After a busy day, they're more than happy to relax in your arms or on your lap for lots of snuggles.

 The ragdoll's grooming needs are relatively simple.
 These are very clean animals who take care of most of their own needs, but they might still require bathing every now and then.
-When you notice his coat looking greasy and stringy, it's time to put him in the tub.
+When you notice her coat looking greasy and stringy, it's time to put her in the tub.

-"Daily combing will keep a ragdoll in good shape," says Nicole Goudey-Rigger, owner and CEO of Pets a Go Go in New York and Connecticut.
-“Starting early in a kitten's life helps and a dedicated amount of time daily is key to avoiding professional groomer visits."
+"Daily combing will keep a ragdoll in good shape," says Nicole Goudey-Rigger, owner and CEO of Pets a Go Go.
+"Starting early in a kitten's life helps and a dedicated amount of time daily is key to avoiding professional groomer visits."

-Your ragdoll will also need other regular pet upkeep like nail trimming and ear cleaning.
+Your ragdoll will also need other regular pet upkeep, including nail trimming and ear cleaning.

 Ragdolls are playful animals who will enjoy having toys left out for them.
 They're not super high climbers, so cat trees should be low to the ground.
 This breed of cat doesn't require a lot of extras in the way of exercise.
-You can expect them to spend a lot of time laying around, with short bursts of play and activity.
+You can expect them to spend a lot of time lying around, with short bursts of play and activity between frequent naps.

-Ragdolls are typically easy-to-train animals.
-They can learn to come when called and to retrieve toys.
-They're also usually quick to pick up on the basics, like scratching posts and litter boxes.
-Speaking of litter boxes—these big boys need big boxes to accommodate them and allow them to comfortably squat.
+Ragdolls are typically easy-to-train cats.
+They can learn to come when called, to retrieve toys, and other fun tricks.
+They're also usually quick to pick up on the basics, like using scratching posts and litter boxes.
+(Speaking of litter boxes—these big boys need big boxes to accommodate them and allow them to comfortably squat.)
 During training, these people-loving cats thrive with lots of positive reinforcement, snacks, and praise.

-Socializing is easy since this trusting breed wants to be every human's best buddy.
+Socializing a ragdoll is easy because this trusting breed wants to be every human's best buddy.
 The hardest part is keeping a careful eye on these social butterflies, who can get themselves into danger (or lost, or stolen) trying to make friends.

-Feed your ragdoll high-quality cat food and monitor him to prevent them from overeating—these cats are prone to obesity.
-Check-in with your vet to learn how much and how often to feed your individual cat.
+Feed your ragdoll high-quality cat food and monitor her to prevent overeating—these cats are prone to obesity.
+Check in with your vet to learn how much and how often to feed your individual cat.

 Ragdoll cats have a lengthy lifespan of 13–18 years and are typically healthy pets.